WSB: To save kestrels from airstrikes, translocate them

 Translocating kestrels away from airports seems to keep most of them away, which means fewer aircraft strikes.

-“We’re excited about the findings,” said TWS member Brian Washburn, a research wildlife biologist with the Animal and Plant Health Inspection Service’s Wildlife Services at the Department of the Interior.
+“We’re excited about the findings,” said TWS member Brian Washburn, a research wildlife biologist with the Animal and Plant Health Inspection Service’s Wildlife Services at the U.S. Department of Agriculture.

 The large, flat areas of airports attract prey species like rodents and large insects, which draws in a number of bird species.
 Not only can bird strikes damage aircraft, but they are almost always lethal for the birds.
 As a result, wildlife managers often remove species from airports and translocate them to safer areas.